-Since my twenties (in the pre digital era), I have successfully used cognitive therapy techniques to help me to overcome my anxieties and remain positive.
-To this end I set myself various small and large targets to master (it doesn’t matter what they are or how small they are).
-I then make a mental list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
+Since my twenties I have successfully used techniques from a type of cognitive therapy to help me to overcome my anxieties and remain positive.
+To this end I set myself various targets to master (it doesn’t matter how small they are).
+I then make a list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge at the time, like going for a walk.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.